zjiayao/iclr_database/README.md

 We can then perform a [two-sided, exact McNemar's test](https://journal.r-project.org/archive/2010/RJ-2010-008/index.html), whose details are given in the following contigency table.
-The odds-ratio suggests some weak evidence that borderline articles from top-30% institutions were *less favored* by area chairs compared to their counterparts from the comparison group, defying the common wisdom of ''status bias.''
+The odds-ratio suggests some weak evidence that borderline articles from top-30% institutions were *less favored* by area chairs compared to their counterparts from the comparison group, defying the common wisdom of *status bias*.
 Nonetheless, as all retrospective, observational studies, we cannot be certain that our analysis was immune from any unmeasured confounding bias, and any interpretation of our results should be restricted to our designed matched sample and should not be generalized to other contexts.